 Section 5192.
-Minimum Term of Restrictions. (a) Income and rent restrictions as identified in the Committee Resolution for the total number of units must be maintained for the Qualified Project Period.
-For the purposes of subsection (1) and (2) of this section, the Qualified Project Period is that period which begins on the date when ten percent (10%) occupancy is achieved and ends on the later of:
+Minimum Term of Restrictions. (a) Income and rent restrictions as identified in the Committee Resolution for the total number of units must be maintained for the Qualified Project -Period.
+For the purposes of subsection (1) and (2) of this section, Except as provided in subdivision (b), the Qualified Project Period shall be fifty-five (55) years following the date on which fifty percent (50%) occupancy is achieved or otherwise commencement of the Qualified Project Period.
+Projects located on Native American Lands shall have a term of restriction of 50 years from the property lease effective date. is that period which begins on the date when ten percent (10%) occupancy is achieved and endson the later of:

-(1) Thirty (30) years following the date on which fifty percent (50%) occupancy is achieved, or
+Thirty (30) years following the date on which fifty percent (50%) occupancy is achieved, or

-(2) The date on which Bonds are no longer outstanding.
+The date on which Bonds are no longer outstanding.

-(3) For an acquisition/rehabilitation project where more than 10% of the units are available for occupancy within 60 days of the earlier of property acquisition or the bond issuance date, the Qualified Project Period begins 12 months after the bond issuance date and ends on the later of: (A) Thirty-one (31) years after the bond issuance date, or (B) the date on which Bonds are no longer outstanding.
+For an acquisition/rehabilitation project where more than 10% of the units are available for occupancywithin 60 days of the earlier of property acquisition or the bond issuance date, the Qualified Project-Period begins 12 months after the bond issuance date and ends on the later of: (A) Thirty-one (31) years after the bond issuance date, or (B) the date on which Bonds are no longer outstanding.

-(b) All Projects shall be subject to subdivision (a) or subdivision (c) of this section, unless a Project is intended for eventual tenant homeownership, in which case evidence of a financially feasible program must be submitted in the Application.
+All Projects shall be subject to subdivision (a) or subdivision (c) of this section, unless(b) If -a Project is intended for eventual tenant homeownership, in which case the applicant shall provide evidence of a financially feasible program must be submitted in the Application.
 The program shall include, but is not limited to, an exit strategy, home ownership counseling, funds to be set aside to assist tenants in the purchase of units, no involuntary relocation of tenants, and a plan for conversion of the facility to home ownership no sooner than the end of the initial 15-year Qualified Project Period as required by 26 U.S.C. section 142(d)(2)(A).
 In such a case, the regulatory agreement shall contain provisions for the enforcement of such covenants.

-(c) If the round in which an Application is being considered has been established under an Open Application Process, the Committee shall increase the minimum term of restriction to fifty-five (55) years following the date on which fifty percent (50%) occupancy is achieved or otherwise commencement of the Qualified Project Period.
-Projects located on Native American Lands shall have a term of restriction of 50 years from the property lease effective date.
+(b) If the round in which an Application is being considered has been established under an Open-Application Process, the Committee shall increase the minimum term of restriction to fifty-five (55)years following the date on which fifty percent (50%) occupancy is achieved or otherwise commencement of the Qualified Project Period.
+Projects located on Native American Lands shall have aterm of restriction of 50 years from the property lease effective date.